unchase/Unchase.Odata.Connectedservice/README.md

 ## Features

-- Generate `C#` clients/proxies (client code) from OData specifications for OData protocol versions 1.0-4.0
+- Generate `C#` and `VB` clients/proxies (client code) from OData specifications for OData protocol versions 1.0-4.0
-- Generate `VisualBasic` clients/proxies (client code) from OData specifications for OData protocol versions 1.0-3.0
 - Generate `C#` proxy-class extension methods for OData protocol versions 1.0-3.0
 - Generate functions to call service methods from OData protocol versions 1.0-3.0 `FunctionImports`
+  - You can select the necessary methods that will be added after generation for OData protocol versions 1.0-3.0
 - Add required dependencies for the `C#` client (before generating):
 	- Libraries for `OData v3` Client:
 		1. Microsoft.Data.Services.Client ([NuGet](https://www.nuget.org/packages/Microsoft.Data.Services.Client))